-- Remove the valve cap from the tire's inflation valve and screw the tire sealing system's hose connector onto the valve as tightly as possible by hand. - 6.
+- Remove the valve cap from the tire's inflation valve and screw the tire sealing system's hose connector onto the valve as tightly as possible by hand.
+Be sure the air release valve on the hose is completely closed. - 6.
 Connect the electrical wire to the nearest 12-volt socket in the vehicle.